 They often work at sea collecting biological samples, recording fish distributions, and conserving aquatic life.
 Because 71% of Earth’s surface is water, we need marine biologists to conserve and protect this resource.

-Marine biologists tend to earn in the range of 45,000$ to 55,000$.
-Average salary is 53,900$.
+Marine biologists earn in the range of 45,000 to 55,000$.
+The average salary is 53,900$.
 This is significantly less than other environmental science careers.

-Marine biologists work in a variety of settings including at sea, in a laboratory or in the office
+Marine biologists work in a variety of settings including:

-Despite being a bit overcrowded, there are a variety of ways to get your foot in the door.
+Despite being a bit overcrowded in a field, there are still a variety of ways to get your foot in the door.

-How to get your foot in the door
+How do you get your foot in the door?

-The goal is to get your foot in the door to the career and meet professionals who can guide you in your future.
+The goal is to get your foot in the door to your career and meet professionals who can guide you in your future.

 Who employs marine biologists?

 Marine biology is a very narrow major.
 It’s a popular one too.
-Some suggest to broaden your focus.
+Some suggest broadening your focus.
 So instead of marine biology, you can explore a broader topic like marine sciences.

-Marine sciences covers the physics, chemistry, biology, and paleontology of Earth’s oceans.
-It’s as broad as learning climatology, meteorology, ecology and oceanography.
+Marine sciences cover the physics, chemistry, biology, and paleontology of Earth’s oceans.
+It’s as broad as learning climatology, meteorology, ecology, and oceanography.

 But marine biology is a subcategory of marine sciences.
 This topic focuses on the biota of the ocean.
-For example, these 15 branches of oceanography divides the subject into ocean chemistry, physics, geology and biology.
+For example, these 15 branches of oceanography divide the subject into ocean chemistry, physics, geology, and biology.

 There’s also the technical side of things with emerging technologies like GIS.
 When you bring biological statistics, this is an asset for you and potential employers.